Welding Scholarships

 Deadline: March 01

-This award is available for U.S. undergraduate students who are 18 years of age or older and are pursing a career in welding engineering.
-Students must have a grade point average of 2.5 or higher and be able to prove financial need.
-Priority will be given to those individuals residing or attending school in the states of Ohio and California.
-(A resident is defined as having lived in the specific area for a minimum of one year.)
+This award is available for U.S. and Canadian undergraduate students who are 18 years of age or older and are pursuing a career in welding engineering.
+Students must also have a grade point average of 2.5 or higher.

 Award Amount